Chief Richard W. Myers Scholarship Fund

 - An original, sealed college transcript

-- Letter verifying continued eligibility of full-time enrollment
+- Letter verifying continued eligibility of full-time enrollment (copy of spring semester registration is acceptable)

 This is not strictly a needs based scholarship, but it will be considered.
 All personal and scholastic information will be used for verification purposes only.
 Applications will be judged on the following criteria: (1) Community/volunteer achievements; (2) Academic achievement; (3) Essay and (4) Need.